plume-lib/trigger-travis/README.md

 ## Use in `.travis.yml`

-To use this script to make one Travis build trigger a different Travis build, do two things:
+To make one Travis build (if successful) trigger a different Travis build, do two things:

 1. Set an environment variable `TRAVIS_ACCESS_TOKEN` by navigating to https://travis-ci.org/MYGITHUBID/MYGITHUBPROJECT/settings .
-The `TRAVIS_ACCESS_TOKEN` environment variable will be set when Travis runs the job, but won't be visible to anyone browsing https://travis-ci.org/.
+The `TRAVIS_ACCESS_TOKEN` environment variable will be set when Travis runs the job, but it won't be visible to anyone browsing https://travis-ci.org/.

 2. Add the following to your `.travis.yml` file, where you replace OTHERGITHUB* by a specific downstream project, but you leave